MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/electronic-messaging.md

 ## Set up electronic messaging

-**Electronic Messages** functionality is provided to maintain different processes of electronic reporting of different document types.
+Electronic messaging can help you maintain different processes of electronic reporting of different document types.
+For some of the complex scenarios where electronic messaging is set up to have a combination of many different Message statuses, Message items statuses, Actions, Additional fields, and Executable classes, packages of data entities are available for you to import.

-Basically, features delivered by Microsoft may have a complex setup of EM functionality composed of combination of many different Message statuses, Message items statuses, Actions, Additional fields, Executable classes and soon.
-This is why for such features Microsoft deliver a package of data entities which includes predefined and tested setup data for a particular processing covering a feature.
-This package should be imported to a particular Legal entity via Data management tool.
-To know more about how to use Data management tool refer: <https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/data-entities/data-entities-data-packages>.
+These packages, if you use them, should be imported to a Legal entity using the Data management tool.
+To know more about how to use Data management tool see, [Data management](../../dev-itpro/data-entities/data-entities-data-packages.md).

-To get **Electronic Messages** functionality ready manually (without importing predefined setup via data entities) you need to set up the following:
+If you don't import a data entities package, you can set up **Electronic Messages** functionality manually.
+To do this, you must set up the following:

 -   Number sequence for Messages and Message items
 -   Message item types